TomFaulkner/bible/README.txt

 ------------------------------------------------

-I forked this, at least for now, to make it Python 3 compatible.
+I forked this to make it Python 3 compatible.
 I've added some tests, certainly more could be included.
 All tests pass in Python 2.7.13 and Python 3.6.2.

 __str__ and __repr__ added to both Verse and Passage classes, __len__ added to Passage, other changes were minimal.